Preschool and Kindergarten

-Spindlewood offers a Tuesday/Wednesday/Thursday kindergarten for children ages 3 1/2 to 6 years, as well as a Parent-Child Morning Garden on Friday mornings from 9 to 11:30.
+Spindlewood provides a Tuesday/Wednesday/Thursday arts and nature-based program for children ages 3 to 6 years.
 Located in the center of Lincolnville, Maine, on 50 private wooded acres, Spindlewood began in 1986 as the first home of Ashwood Waldorf School, which now has a separate campus in Rockport.

 Our outdoor play yards include a shallow frog pond, a flowing stream, plenty of shade trees as well as ample space for running, digging, gardening, swinging and climbing.
 We have well-designed play structures and a quiet, shaded sand box which provide a balanced outdoor play environment.

 Spindlewood’s kinder cottage is located on a little traveled road.
-You’ll find it just past the frog pond, behind John and Matthew Silverio’s architectural studio.
-Also on the property are Susan and John’s family home, flower and vegetable gardens, and a barn that is currently home to two wooly sheep, three hens, and two barn cats.
+You’ll find it just past the frog pond, behind John Silverio’s architecture and painting studio.
+Also on the property are Susan and John’s family home, flower and vegetable gardens, and a barn that is currently home to two wooly sheep, three hens, and one barn cat.
 It is an extraordinarily peaceful and natural setting that invites children to explore and interact with the natural world and with each other at their own developmental pace.

 Susan Silverio 105 Proctor Road, Lincolnville, ME 04849- 207-763-4652